 Kubernetes on Google is very similar to Minikube if not easier.
-Google Container Engine requires you to run minimum of 3 instances of a container.
-Google like Minikube has a cluster, but the Google Cluster is based on 3 VM instances instead of 1.
+Google Container Engine requires you to run a minimum of 3 instances of a container.
+Google, like Minikube, has a cluster, but the Google Cluster is based on 3 VM instances instead of 1.
 Sign in to the Google Compute Engine website and create a project followed by creating a cluster.
 On your host side install the gcloud SDK.
 Once the cluster is created you will get information on how to connect to it.
 Run that connect command back on your host.
-May sure you shutdown Minikube first.
+Make sure you shut down Minikube first.
 Google can use the dockerhub repos but its hard to configure so instead I just re-tagged my images to use the Google repo and did a push to Google.
 Finally, I did my kuebctl create again after I did the connect.
 And Google Container Engine spun everything up in the Google cluster.
-Did my end to end testing against Google and everything worked although not on the first try.
+Did my end-to-end testing against Google and everything worked although not on the first try.
 I had some of my configuration for nginx messed up.
 Also, the ip address for nginx ends up being found under the VPC group in the Google Console.

 All of the functionality between Kubernetes Minikube and Google Container Engine is there just that the command are slightly different. gcloud will preface some of the Google commands.
 Also, regular docker commands will be used, such as in the tagging step.

 - Microservice Catalogs Explored

 - A Microservice Service Catalog for Incident Response

 - Domain Driven Design Catalog to Tame Microservice Sprawl

 - Ship Microservices Safely – Know Your Blast Radius